eirgnkl/pipeline/README.md

 - **svd**: Singular value decomposition.
 - **svd+graph**: Graph-based selection on SVD processed data.

+You can tune the parameters for the feature selection scripts (e.g. number of top genes, number of components for svd, neighbours to take into account for graph etc.) in `scripts/feature_selection/tuning.tsv .`

+##### *Note:*

+The feature selection process is not dynamic.
+This means that if you run multiple tasks (which probably means different datasets), your feature selection process will be the same for all the tasks.
+If you wish to have different tuning params for the feature selection, I recommend running the pipleine for the different tasks seperately (so leave only task of interest uncommented in the config file) and setting the `tuning.tsv` separately for each task.

+#### !Warning!:

+If you change the feature selection scripts for any reason, make sure to do **one of the two**:

+* Comment out lines that skip creating the dataset if they already find existing file in the path (lines 17-20) in the `scripts/run_featsel.py`
+* Delete manually the already existing datasets of your task.
+These are found in the directory `dataset/processed/{task}.`

 ## How to set Tasks, Feature Selection and Models:

 Visit `config.yaml` and follow these steps: